dloscutoff/pip/docs/Variables.md

 - *Local variables* have different bindings at each scope level.
 Only their values at the current scope are accessible.
 - *Global variables* have the same bindings anywhere in a Pip program.
 Many of them have useful initial values.
 - *Special variables* have side effects when accessed and/or assigned.
 - *Regex match variables* can be accessed normally, but they are automatically set each time a regex match is completed.
-See [Regex operations](https://github.com/dloscutoff/pip/blob/master/Documentation/Regex%20operations.md).
+See also the section on [regex in Pip](regex).

 ## Local variables